Wayne Rooney: 2018–2020: Relocation to MLS

 On 28 June 2018, Rooney signed a three-and-a-half-year deal with D.C.
 United of Major League Soccer, and was given the number 9 jersey.
 He officially completed his move to the Washington-based team when the US mid-season transfer window opened on 10 July.

 Rooney made his debut for D.C.
 United on 14 July, coming on for Darren Mattocks in the 59th minute of a 3–1 win against the Vancouver Whitecaps; provided the assist for Paul Arriola's second goal, which gave D.C. a 3–0 lead.
 Rooney's debut came on the unveiling of Audi Field, D.C.
 United's new home stadium.
 Rooney was named captain after three games by manager Ben Olsen, with the consent of former captain Steve Birnbaum.
 His first goal for the club came on 28 July in his first game with the armband, slotting past his former Manchester United teammate, goalkeeper Tim Howard, securing a 2–1 win over the Colorado Rapids at Audi Field; he left the game with a broken nose after a clash of heads with Axel Sjöberg.

 After putting in positive performances for D.C.
 United, including a last-ditch tackle and pass for the game-winning goal against Orlando on 12 August, and helping them to a play-off spot, he was named 'MLS Player of the Month' for the month of October 2018.
-His team made the 2018 MLS Cup Playoffs but were knocked out at home to the Columbus Crew SC in the first round, in which his attempt in the penalty shootout was saved by Zack Steffen.
+His team made the 2018 MLS Cup Playoffs but were knocked out at home to the Columbus Crew in the first round, in which his attempt in the penalty shootout was saved by Zack Steffen.
 At the end of the 2018 MLS campaign, he was named as D.C.
 United's MVP and golden boot winner, having scored 12 goals in 21 matches.

 On 16 March 2019, Rooney notched his first hat-trick for D.C.
 United in a 5–0 home win over Real Salt Lake, also contributing an assist, and later in the season he scored his 300th career goal at club level in a 2–1 away defeat to Houston Dynamo.
 On 27 June, Rooney scored from inside his own half for the third time in his career with a match-winning strike from 10 yards behind the halfway line to lob Orlando City goalkeeper Brian Rowe.
 He played his final match for the club on 19 October, in a 5–1 away defeat to Toronto FC, in the first round of the playoffs.
 He ended his time in the MLS with 23 goals and 15 assists in 48 regular-season appearances.

 He had a total of 25 goals in 52 appearances (all competitions) for D.C.
 United.